thenriq/Iris_dataset_Fisher/README.md

 <br/><br/>

-# DATASET ANALYSIS
+# Dataset Analysis
-## PRE-REQUISITES and INSTRUCTIONS
+## Pre-requisites and instructions
 <br/>
 Requirements to successfully run the scripts on this project is to have the Python interpreter installed on a computer.
 Steps on how to download and install Python can be obtained from the link https://www.python.org/downloads